blockaj/Getting-Started-with-apostrophe-sandbox/README.md

 		{% include 'blogMacros.html' %}

-		{% renderBlogPosts(item._pieces) %}
+		{{ renderBlogPosts(item._pieces) }}
 From `widget.html`, you can see we can finally access our pieces object (although slightely differently from the way we access it in `index.html`).
 Just remember that you **have** to pass `item._pieces` to your macro with an underscore before pieces.
 4. Finally, we can add the widget to our homepage.
 Go to `home.html` in our `views` folder.
 Adding a widget like the one we made is easy.
-Just add a singleton that looks like this: `{{ aposSingleton(page, 'archive', 'blog') }}` The second argument we pass to `aposSingleton` is the name of the singleton. and the last value we pass is the type of singleton.
+Just add a singleton that looks like this: `{{ aposSingleton(page, 'archive', 'blog') }}` The second argument we pass to `aposSingleton` is the name of the singleton, and the last value we pass is the type of singleton.
+You'll see an Apostrophe singleton pop up on your homepage.